Bayoc/Portfolio-ManualTesting-API-SQL/MILITARIA_PROJECT/SQL/SQL_QUERIES.md

 # SQL Database Testing Portfolio - Militaria.pl Case Study

 ## 📌 Project Overview
-As part of the quality assurance process for the Militaria.pl e-commerce platform, I performed database testing to ensure data integrity, consistency, and accuracy.
-This document showcases the SQL queries I used to verify that the backend database correctly reflects the actions performed via the user interface (UI).
+This document presents a set of SQL queries designed to demonstrate how backend data integrity could be verified for an e-commerce platform like Militaria.pl.
+Since direct database access is restricted, these scenarios serve as a **technical simulation** of the queries a QA Engineer would execute to ensure that UI actions (like registration or profile updates) are correctly reflected in the database.

-## 🛠️ Technical Environment
+## 🛠️ Technical Context
-* **Database Engine:** MySQL
-* **Tool:** MySQL Workbench
-* **Testing Type:** Backend Data Validation
+* **Database Type:** Relational (MySQL)
-* **Testing Scope:** User Profile Management & Account Lifecycle
+* **Objective:** Verification of the User Account Lifecycle and GDPR compliance.
+* **Scope:** Simulation based on a dedicated test account: `militaria@test.pl`.

 ---